-Trust is crucial for success, and is the very medium of human interaction and coordination.
-We share the future with those we trust, and we withdraw from, avoid, put up with, blame, resent, or compensate with cost for those we don’t.
+Trust is crucial to success and is the very medium of human interaction and coordination.
+We share the future with those we trust, and we withdraw from, avoid, put up with, blame, resent, or compensate with a cost for those we don’t.

 Trust is crucial for effective teamwork and organizations, it’s a lubricant for smooth action.
 Mistrust is like quicksand, a source of friction and resistance to collaboration and coordination.
 Broken promises and unfulfilled expectations create breakdowns and possibly mistrust.
 Fulfilled promises move the action forward and build trust.

 Building trust and effectively dealing with mistrust are fundamental skills for leadership, management, and relationship.
 It’s a crucial aspect of an organization’s identity.
 Yet most of us move with trust intuitively and don’t know how to effectively deal with mistrust, recover from producing mistrust, or how to rebuild trust.

 Mistrust prevents agreements, produces expensive double-checking, assurance, and rework, and eventually leads to a culture of blame, resignation, or resentment.
 We avoid those we don’t trust, though we may still be paying for them.
 We don’t get what they are supposed to deliver.

 Trust is the aspect of cultures – organizational, community, and national – that produces the framework for effective coordination of action.
 National economies don’t grow in cultures of distrust.
 Organizations don’t thrive without trust.
 Teams cannot achieve high performance without trust.
 Establishing trust is also an essential part of our professional success and personal relationships.
 Your personal identity, success, and failure hinges on your ability to produce and sustain trust.